A GUIDE FOR FIRST-TIMERS

 - Most Malaysians don’t swim, even though the country has huge coastlines and extensive rivers.

 Being a Muslim country, alcohol is quite expensive.
 Do not drink in public, only in licensed hotels, bars and restaurants.
 Muslim owned establishments do not serve alcohol at all, nor can you bring your own.

 Drugs could mean the death penalty.
 Enough said.

 8 – Food

-Amazing cuisine is one of the main attractions of Malaysia in my opinion, and has become world renowned.
+Amazing cuisine is one of the main attractions of Malaysia in my opinion, which has become world renowned.
 The beauty about the food here is that it is a combination of Asian and Indian style cooking, full of flavour.

 Some favourites include, Satay, Nasi Lemak, Beef Rendang, Roti Canai, Char Kway Teow, Curry Laksa, Curry Puffs, Mee Goreng, Nasi Goreng, Wonton Mee, Butter Prawns, Steam Boat Hotpots, and so many more tantalising dishes.
 Try as many as you can, but be aware, many have chilly or sambal.
 You can of course ask for ‘mild’ when ordering.

-Other types of cuisine are available, such as pizza, pasta, KFC, Maccas, Starbucks, as well as other Asian cuisine like Korean and Thai.
+Western cuisines are available, such as pizza, pasta, KFC, Maccas, Starbucks, as well as other Asian cuisine like Korean and Thai.

 9 – Climate